Production of double heavy quarkonium at super $Z$ factory: Formulations

-where $k$ represents the number of Feynman diagrams, and $s$ and $s^\prime$ are the spins of the initial electron and positron.
+where $j$ represents the number of Feynman diagrams, and $l^{(\prime)}$ are the spins of the initial leptons.
 The vertex $\cal{V}^\mu$ and the propagator $\cal{D_{\mu\nu}}$ for the virtual photon and $Z^0$ propagated processes have different forms,